Flight Time from Dallas to Hawaii: Nonstop Routes, Islands & Travel Time

 Commercial aircraft flying over the Pacific Ocean toward the Hawaiian Islands

 Your route, whether you fly nonstop or connect, the direction of travel, and even high-altitude winds can all change how long you’ll spend in the air.
-A westbound flight from Dallas to Hawaii doesn’t always behave the same way as the return, and not every itinerary follows the same path across the Pacific.
+Westbound flights to Hawaii are often longer than the return trip due to prevailing Pacific wind patterns. and not every itinerary follows the same path across the Pacific.

 This route is part of our complete flight time between cities guide, which compares major routes worldwide.